-As of September 30, 2023 and 2022, the environmental reserve was \$140 million and \$151 million, respectively.
+As of September 30, 2024 and 2023, the environmental reserve was \$133 million and \$140 million, respectively.
 These reserves for estimated future environmental costs are undiscounted and include future costs for remediation and restoration of sites as well as any significant ongoing monitoring costs.
-The current portion of the reserve was \$8 million as of both September 30, 2023 and September 30, 2022, and is reported in "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets.
-The balance of the reserve as of both September 30, 2023 and 2022 is reported as "Environmental reserve" in the Consolidated Balance Sheets.
-Costs related to estimated future capital expenditures for environmental remediation were \$116 million and \$128 million as of September 30, 2023 and 2022, respectively, and are included in "Right-of-way and other properties" in the Consolidated Balance Sheets.
+The current portion of the reserve was \$4 million and \$8 million as of September 30, 2024 and 2023, respectively, and is reported in "Accrued expenses and other current liabilities" in the Consolidated Balance Sheets.
+The balance of the reserve as of both September 30, 2024 and 2023 is reported as "Environmental reserve" in the Consolidated Balance Sheets.
+Costs related to estimated future capital expenditures for environmental remediation were \$110 million and \$116 million as of September 30, 2024 and 2023, respectively, and are included in "Right-of-way and other properties" in the Consolidated Balance Sheets.